thomasbyttebier/thomasbyttebier/index.md

 no-title: true # Set to true if the page content has no h1 element.
 Because if it has, we don't want the header text to be a h1.
 ---

-I am a freelance digital designer shaping, teaching and coding the web for almost two decades now.
-I want digital products to be delightful to use.
-I believe good design is inclusive, and reduces to the essence.

-I design web sites and digital products.
-I research, talk to users, sketch flows and interactions.
-I prototype and test them.
-I simplify.
-I write accessible and semantic HTML and CSS.

-I am currently Digital Director at [Base Design](https://basedesign.com).
-We work for institutions and brands such as Delvaux, Art &amp; History Museum, Haus der Kunst, MoMu, Musée Yves Saint Laurent, Fondation Cartier pour l'art contemporain and PSLab.
+I am a freelance digital designer, currently working full-time as Digital Director at [Base Design](https://basedesign.com) in Brussels.
+We do branding for clients as Axel Vervoordt, Delvaux, Art &amp; History Museum, Haus der Kunst, MoMu, Musée Yves Saint Laurent and Fondation Cartier.

 I am also lector digital design at [Luca School of Arts](http://www.luca-arts.be) in Ghent.

-If you want to know more about me, here's a few key articles on [my blog]({{ site.baseurl }}/blog) that should give you an overall idea of my thoughts on digital and design:
+If you want to learn more, here's a few key articles on [my blog]({{ site.baseurl }}/blog) that should give you an overall idea of my thoughts on branding, digital and design:

 {% include featured-posts.html %}